-3 credits (3 lec hrs/wk) This course will examine the use of electronic commerce from three perspectives: business-to-consumers, business-to-business, and intra-organizational.
+3 credits (3 lec hrs/wk) This course will examine the use of electronic commerce from three perspectives: business-to -consumers, business-tobusiness, and intra-organizational.
 Through readings and case studies, both current and prospective e-commerce practices will be identified.
+Prerequisite: BA223 with a "C" or better.